arafatc/Cryptography/README.md

 i.
 Generated the private key object from the pem created in 1.a ii.
 Generated the hash of the transaction message iii.
 Digitally sign the hash with the private key iv.
-Handle formatting appropriately for hashing and signing inputs
+Handled formatting appropriately for hashing and signing inputs
 v.
 Converted the signature from ‘bytes’ to an appropriate string based format.
 Base64 is an appropriate choice, base64 library is already imported.